The Second Amendment to the U.S. Constitution states that the government shall not infringe on the right of the people to keep and bear arms.

 At Dworman Law, we aim to help you understand Arizona’s gun laws to ensure that people are able to legally exercise their Second Amendment rights.

-If you’ve been charged with a firearms offense in Arizona, contact an experienced weapons crimes criminal defense lawyer immediately.
+If you’ve been charged with a firearms offense in Arizona, contact an experienced Phoenix firearm and weapon crime lawyer immediately.
 Our criminal defense lawyer at Dworman Law, Mr. Howard Dworman, is an esteemed resource person in this field, particularly at events like the Crossroads of the West Gun Show.
 His immense experience in handling firearms cases ensures you get the best defense possible to your Arizona firearms or weapons charge.

 Call us now at (480) 256-2449 to protect your rights.